Application to the Dental Specialty Core Knowledge Examination

 Documents to be sent from the university to the NDEB:

-- Confirmation of Degree Completion Form from the university that awarded your specialty diploma
+- Confirmation of Degree Completion Form from the university that awarded your specialty degree

-- Academic Record for both your dental and dental specialty programs
+- Official academic record from all dental and dental specialty programs

 Documents sent by you to the NDEB: